CDAGaming/CraftPresence-Mirror/README.md

 *   In v1.6.0 and above, you can now define where in the Rich Presence the messages should go
 *   Placeholders are not case-sensitive, but should be entered lowercase to prevent issues with recognizing them on v1.5.x and below
 *   As of v1.6.8, you can now also use minified versions of placeholders, which are trimmed down to a length of 4; `&DIM&` and `&DIMENSION&` are the same in this case
+*   As of v1.9.0, you can now use the inner-placeholders of modules in a sub-argument format, such as `&SERVER:IP&`, to allow using a module's placeholders in multiple areas without the global placeholder

 ___